Therapeutic Massage | SF

 People of all ages can benefit from therapeutic massage.
 Massage is also suitable for people with disabilities, expecting mothers, and people in treatment for medical conditions.
 That being said, some special precautions may need to be taken to protect the health of the client.

 Therapeutic massage techniques are derived from a variety of massage styles.
-Dr. Smith will tailor your massage depending on your needs.
+We will tailor your massage depending on your needs.
 If you are unsure whether or not massage is appropriate for you, please give us a call.

 Benefits of Therapeutic Massage | SF